iBePixel/iBePixel/README.md

-- 👋 Hi, I’m @iBePixel
+- 👋 Hi, I’m Elliott
 - 📫 How to reach me Twitter - @iBePixel

 <!---